 Give your dog 1-3 tablespoons daily for the best results – make sure it doesn’t contain any artificial sweeteners, as these can worsen diarrhea.

 When your puppy’s stomach is not feeling well, it can be helpful to introduce bland foods that are easy to digest.

 Boiled rice and boiled chicken are two examples of these sorts of “bland diets” used for centuries as home remedies for digestive upset in humans and animals.

 White Rice Water

-To prepare boiled potatoes as a remedy, first peel them, then boil them in water until they are soft enough to mash up into a paste.
+To prepare boiled potatoes as a remedy, peel them, then boil them in water until they are soft enough to mash up into a paste.
 Then, mix the mashed potatoes with your dog’s regular meal.
-It is important to avoid adding any spices, butter, or seasonings, as this can worsen your pet’s condition.
+It is essential to avoid adding any spices, butter, or seasonings, as this can worsen your pet’s condition.

 Pumpkin puree is another easy-to-digest remedy for dog diarrhea.
 The high fiber content in pumpkin helps firm up stools and reduce watery, loose bowel movements.